 400g Tenderstem broccoli, each stem trimmed and cut in half

-80g sun-dried tomatoes, drained and roughly chopped
+80g sun-soaked tomatoes, drained and roughly chopped

-60g shallot, finely chopped
+60g shallots, finely chopped

 60g slivered almonds, lightly toasted